hakhakobian/regallery/readme.txt

 Yes, Re Gallery is highly SEO friendly.
 Its AI-generated image captions automatically create descriptive titles, alt text, and descriptions for your images, which improves search engine visibility.
 Combined with responsive photo galleries and optimized mobile galleries, this helps your WordPress site rank better.

 = How does Re Gallery photo gallery plugin integrate with WooCommerce for photo galleries? = Re Gallery integrates smoothly with WooCommerce, allowing you to create beautiful, responsive photo galleries for your products.
-It includes features like lightbox viewing, hover effects, AI-generated image captions, and customizable gallery layouts such as masonry, mosaic, justified, thumbnails, carousel, cards, slideshow, blog and cube.
+It includes features like lightbox viewing, hover effects, AI-generated image captions, and customizable gallery layouts such as masonry, mosaic, justified, grid/thumbnails, carousel, cards, slider, blog and cube.
 These tools help make your product galleries more engaging, mobile-optimized, and SEO-friendly, delivering a better shopping experience for your customers.

 = Which gallery views like masonry, carousel, justified are available in WordPress photo gallery plugin? = Re Gallery supports multiple gallery layouts including։